A simple Carrot cake recipe that is moist, delicious and easy to make can be hard to come by. However this recipe ticks all the boxes!

-- 1 tablespoon lemon juice (more if needed0
+- 1 tablespoon lemon juice more if needed

-Add the icing (powdered) sugar and mix slowly until combined.
+- Add the powdered (icing) sugar and mix slowly until combined.

-- 2 cups of grated carrot is 2 large or 3 medium carrots
+- Two cups of grated carrot is 2 large or 3 medium carrots

 - Pecans can be used instead of walnuts

-- In Australian, you can make your own self raising flour by mixing 2 teaspoons of baking powder into 1 cup of plain (all purpose flour).
-For other countries, baking powder brands are different.
-Check your baking powder for correct ratios.
+- Make your own self raising flour by mixing 2 teaspoons of baking powder into 1 cup of plain (all purpose flour).
+Baking powder brands are different.
+Check the direction on the container of baking powder for correct ratios.

-- 1/2 cup of raisins of sultanas can be added.
+- Add ½ cup of raisins or sultanas can be added.